 3. Myth: Only married, heterosexual couples can be foster parents.

-Foster parents can be single, married, or in a relationship.
-In addition, people of all sexual, gender, race, and ethnic identities can become foster parents.
+Foster parents can be single, married or in a relationship.
+In addition, people of all sexual orientation, gender, race and ethnic identities can become foster parents.
 All of these family makeups can be great homes for children in foster care.
 Your life and experiences will uniquely equip you to parent the children we serve.
 Similar to age requirements, the most important factor is a foster parent’s ability to meet the needs of children in their home with the care and support children need.

 4. Myth: I don’t own my own home so I can’t foster.